ibrahimatay/ibrahimatay/README.md

 # Hello!

 He works in different roles such as a software engineer, software architect, and consultant since 2011.
-His strongest skill is analytical thinking.
-He also has very strong problem solving and management skills.
+He also has very strong analytical thinking, problem-solving, and management skills.

 He aims to provide sustainable user experiences by delivering robust, maintainable, reliable, scaling, and cost-effective solutions.
 He always enthusiastic about new technologies and keeps himself up-to-date with new technologies.